qlik-oss/core-website/docs/recipes/data-loading.md

 app.createConnection({
 	qType: 'postgres-grpc-connector', //the name we defined as a parameter to the QIX Engine in our docker-compose.yml
 	qName: 'postgresgrpc',
 	qConnectionString: 'CUSTOM CONNECT TO "provider=postgres-grpc-connector;host=postgres-database;port=5432;database=postgres"', //the connection string inclues both the provider to use and parameters to it.
+You can see that the host is the name of the service and the port is the port we saw the database container exposes.
 	qUserName: 'postgres', //username and password for the postgres database, provided to the grpc-connector
 	qPassword: 'postgres'
 });